Youth Orchestra

 See here for some top tips on how to record and share your video with us:

-*Please note, we are not currently auditioning for harp, trombone or tuba.
-If you would be interested in hearing about future opportunities for these instruments, please email Helen Butcher, Learning and Engagement Officer or keep an eye on the website.
+*Please note, we are not currently auditioning for tuba.
+If you would be interesting in hearing about future opportunities for tuba, please email Helen Butcher, Community and Talent Development Producer or keep an eye on the website.

 Get to Know Us